 The distribution of street trees in Port Moody is also highly variable, with some parts of the City having very few street trees compared to others (Figure 18).
-The Tree Equity Score can be used to prioritize future investment in street tree planting.
+The Tree Equity Score can be used to support conversations about tree equity and may help to prioritize investment in street tree planting.
 Some residential areas, like Glenayre, were developed many decades ago when street tree planting was not a development requirement.
 Partnering with residents to plant boulevards in these areas could increase tree canopy.
 Urbanized areas, like Moody Centre, lack locations to plant.
 These areas need to retrofit trees into urban streetscapes, either with redevelopment or through a funded program.

-Figure 18.
+Figure 17.
 Port Moody street tree distribution and tree equity scores